 Be as specific as possible about issues like new living, custody, and visitation arrangements.
 At the same time, be honest about things that are still uncertain, noting that both of you will always strive to do what’s best for them (the children).

 Remember to keep repeating key messages to your children.
-Here are a couple important ones:
+Here are a couple of important ones:

 - The divorce or separation has nothing to do with them; they did not cause it (although they cannot stop it, either).
 Stated another way, divorce is between parents - not between parents and their children.